 An assessment of the suitability of the habitats within and bordering the Site to support bat roosting, foraging, and commuting was carried out.

-The trees were inspected in accordance with the NRA 'Best Practice Guidelines for the Conservation of Bats in the Planning of National Road Schemes' [21].
+The trees were inspected in accordance with the following guidance:

+- NRA, 'Best Practice Guidelines for the Conservation of Bats in the Planning of National Road Schemes' [20]; - Bat Conservation Trust, 'Bat Surveys for the Professional Ecologist Good Practice Guidelines' [21]; and - NPWS, 'Bat Mitigation Guidelines for Ireland Vol 2' [22].

 The following criteria were used to assess the mature trees onsite:

-- Presence of natural cavities, splits, cracks, loose bark and rot holes in the trunk or boughs of the tree; - Presence of dense and woody ivy (Hedera helix) growth that could be used by bats for roosting; - Evidence of bat droppings, which may also be seen as a black streak beneath holes, cracks, branches, etc; - Presence of smooth edges with dark marks and urine stains at potential entrances to roosts; - Adjoining habitat which are likely to be important to bats, including the river corridor, and hedge / treelines within the survey area that offer a variety of potential foraging, roosting and commuting opportunities for bats; and, - Adjoining potential roosts / known roosts identified.
+- Presence of natural cavities, splits, cracks, loose bark and rot holes in the trunk or boughs of the tree; - Presence of dense and woody ivy (Hedera helix) growth that could be used by bats for roosting; - Evidence of bat droppings, which may also be seen as a black streak beneath holes, cracks, branches, etc; - Presence of smooth edges with dark marks and urine stains at potential entrances to roosts; - Adjoining habitat which are likely to be important to bats, including the river corridor, and hedge / treelines within the survey area that offer a variety of potential foraging, roosting and commuting opportunities for bats; and,

+• Adjoining potential roosts / known roosts identified.
 This raises the likelihood of a tree being of benefit as bats may move roosts if the roost becomes too hot or cold during roosting and a nearby alternative roost is highly desirable.